 Want to make a full day of it?
 Discover Banff Tours offers a Banff Tour and Gondola Package which includes a three hour tour to some of Banff’s most iconic landmarks and viewpoints in the morning and then a transfer to the Banff Gondola.

-4. Skiing at Sunshine Village
+4. Ski at nearby Sunshine Village

 Nicole also highly recommends taking your kids skiing at Sunshine Village.
 If yours is a skiing family, everyone will have a great time at this resort – from grandpa to the youngest toddler.